-So, you’ve been diagnosed with an orthodontic issue – now to decide on treatment options.
-Orthodontic treatment is a significant investment of time and money.
-You want to make sure you’re using the right product.
-In this post, our Okotoks dentists describes commonly used devices and products.
+You've been diagnosed with an orthodontic issue - now you'll need to look into treatment options.
+Orthodontic treatment will mean a significant investment of time and money - you want to make sure you're choosing the right product. today, our Okotoks orthodontist lists commonly used devices and products.

 What are some popular orthodontic products?

 The nature of your orthodontic issue, its complexity or severity and other factors will likely determine which orthodontic treatment option or product will work best for you.
 Financial considerations are also an issue.
 These are just some orthodontist- and dentist-recommended orthodontic treatment options that are typically used to help straighten patients' teeth.
 You and your orthodontist or dentist will need to make the decision regarding which one works for you.

 Thanks to advances in orthodontic technology, traditional braces have received some upgrades in the past few decades to become more streamlined, lighter in structure and weight than in years past.

 Made from high-quality stainless steel with metal brackets connected by a thin archwire and tiny elastics, braces apply pressure to your teeth to move them gradually into their prescribed positions.
 Braces can be used to fix a wide variety of simple and complex orthodontic issues, from misalignment to excess spacing, overcrowding, crooked teeth and crossbite.